mahesh4258/mahesh4258/README.md

-# 👋 Hi, I'm Mahesh
+# 👋 Hi, I'm Mahesh Thamarapalli

 💡 A passionate **developer & learner** exploring new technologies and building cool projects.
 🌱 Currently working on **web development, AI/ML, and automation projects**.